zachsanderson/words/_posts/projects/2016-02-05-orioles-hackathon.md

 {% assign image = page.images[2] %}
 {% include image.html image=image %}

-We sprinkled in some overall baseball love from the three of us and decided to go with an obscure Orioles reference for the team name: Milt Pappas and the Expected Outcomes.
+We sprinkled in some overall baseball love for all three and decided to go with an obscure Orioles reference for the team name: Milt Pappas and the Expected Outcomes.
 We explained:

 > As Reds fans and sympathizers, Alex Duke, Aaron Lehr and Zach Sanderson couldn't help but wonder if Bill DeWitt hosted a baseball analytics hackathon in 1965, maybe Milt would have stayed an Oriole and Frank Robinson a Red.